MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-2-Defense-Acquisition-Regulations-System-Department-Defense/subchapter-H-Clauses-Forms/part-252-Solicitation-Provisions-Contract-Clauses/subpart-252.2-Text-Provisions-Clauses/section-252.227-7014.md

 (ii) Government purpose rights shall remain in effect for a period of five years unless a different period has been negotiated.
 Upon expiration of the five-year or other negotiated period, the Government shall have unlimited rights in the computer software or computer software documentation.
 The government purpose rights period shall commence upon execution of the contract, subcontract, letter contract (or similar contractual instrument), contract modification, or option exercise that required development of the computer software.

-(iii) The Government shall not release or disclose computer software in which it has government purpose rights to any other person unless -
+(iii) The Government shall not release or disclose computer software in which it has government purpose rights to any other person unless—

 (A) Prior to release or disclosure, the intended recipient is subject to the use and non-disclosure agreement at DFARS 227.7103-7; or